 Upon being asked what the drawbacks in having Code Red, especially in a smaller town like St. James were, Peterson came up blank.

-Page 2 of 2 - “I can’t think of anything,” she exclaimed.
+“I can’t think of anything,” she exclaimed.
 “I think any way we can get information out to our residents, as many ways as possible is going to benefit everyone, in the long-run.”